 If the hospital or service cancels your operation at the last minute (on or after the day of admission) and for non-clinical reasons, they should offer another binding date within 28 days or fund your treatment at a date and hospital of your choice.

-If you're not offered an appointment within 28 days, you should complain to your local CCG using the NHS complaints procedure.
+If you're not offered an appointment within 28 days, you should complain to your local ICB using the NHS complaints procedure.

 If your operation is cancelled before the day of admission, the hospital or service is not obliged to provide an alternative option within 28 days.